We Are Social’s Tuesday Tune-Up #127

 As you may have seen, the accommodation at the Winter Olympics leaves a lot to be desired.
 The hashtag #SochiProblems has taken off, which AirBnB has managed to turn to its advantage, tweeting at users with better places to stay.

-If you liked this post, why not subscribe to We Are Social by or ?
+If you liked this post, why not subscribe to We Are Social by email or RSS?